CoCo Vandeweghe: 2017: Top 10 breakthrough, steady results at the majors, Fed Cup crown

 At the Wimbledon Championships, Vandeweghe was seeded 24th.
 She beat Mona Barthel in straight sets in the first round, then continued with straight-set victories over Tatjana Maria and American compatriot Alison Riske.
 She then defeated fifth seed Caroline Wozniacki in the fourth round, advancing to the quarterfinals for the second time in three years.
-Rybárikova defeated her in the quarterfinals in straight sets, the second straight Major she was beaten by the Slovak.
+Rybárikova defeated her in the quarterfinals in straight sets, the second straight major she was beaten by the Slovak.
 At the Stanford Classic, Vandeweghe reached the final for the third time, where she lost to fellow American Madison Keys.

 Seeded 20th at the US Open, Vandeweghe recovered from a set down to beat compatriot Alison Riske in the first round then conquered Ons Jabeur for her first victory on Arthur Ashe stadium and to advance to the third round of the US Open for the first time in her career.
-She then defeated tenth seed Agnieszka Radwanska in three tight sets followed by a victory over 2015 French Open finalist Lucie Safarova to reach her third Grand Slam quarterfinal of the year, where she stunned top seed and world No. 1, Karolina Pliskova in straight sets to advance to her second major semifinal, where Keys defeated her, thus being denied of the chance to reach her first Grand Slam final.
+She then defeated tenth seed Agnieszka Radwańska in three tight sets followed by a victory over 2015 French Open finalist Lucie Šafářová to reach her third Grand Slam quarterfinal of the year, where she stunned top seed and world No. 1, Karolina Plisková in straight sets to advance to her second major semifinal, where Keys defeated her, thus being denied of the chance to reach her first Grand Slam final.
 Following the tournament, Vandeweghe rose to a career-high ranking of No. 16.
 She concluded the season by reaching the final of the Elite Trophy in Zhuhai.
 This result helped her break into the top 10 for the first time, ending the season as No. 10.